Regenerative Medicine in Dallas, TX.

 Stem Cell Therapy is a type of regenerative procedure.
 At Atlas Medical Center, this therapy is performed by Dr. Jason Kouri, MD who has over 20 years of clinical experience and has dedicated his practice to treating orthopedic and musculoskeletal conditions with regenerative therapies.

 During this procedure, stem cells, along with other important reparative cells, are extracted, using a unique device, from a small area (the size of a pinhole) from your pelvis.
 These cells are then relocated on the same visit to a targeted area that is damaged or injured.
 Injecting stem cells into a damaged / injured joint is intended to trigger a healing cascade, essentially “kickstarting” the regenerative process.
+By utilizing stem cell therapy in Dallas, we can help your body tackle pain.

 Why Choose Atlas Medical Center?